Some weeks ago, we published a piece about combining your passions for food and dogs through making DIY dog treats in your very own kitchen.

 Remove from the oven.
 Let rest until cool enough to handle, then slice soft dough into bite-sized pieces.
 Return pieces to the oven to bake for another 8 minutes.
 Remove from the oven.
 Allow to cool completely.
 Store in an airtight container in the fridge.
 Makes about 50 small treats.

-Perhaps I’m offering this next recipe up because I have a special place in my heart for chicken liver paté.
+I have a special place in my heart for chicken liver paté.
 Even when I was young, and my grandmother would serve it up at her holiday parties, I couldn’t get enough of it.

 This recipe produces quite different results than my grandmother’s velvety mousse, but your cat may end up enjoying her first taste of chicken liver as much as I did.
 Note: I switched out the margarine for butter in the recipe, but feel free to make any adjustments as you see fit.